hangryfix/hangryfix.github.io/index.md

 <h3 id="addFoodPage">Add Food Page</h3>
 <img style="width: 70%" src="doc/hf_add_food.png">
 <p>All users with an account can add a new food item to the database.
-Available information the user can add about that food is name, image by URL, restaurant and its hours, the magnitude of its price, and a brief description.
+Available information the user can add about that food is name, image by URL, restaurant and its hours, price, and a brief description.
 Users can also add new restaurants if they aren't available.</p>
 <a href="http://hangryfix.meteorapp.com/#/addFood"><button>Go to page</button></a>
 <br>